mentax007/community-scripts/dashboards/README.md

   [input_plugins.graphite]
   enabled = true
   port = 2003
-  database = "grafana-stats"  # store graphite data in this database
+  database = "kazoo_stats"  # store graphite data in this database
 ```

 The database hasnt been created yet, but I'll make the presumption you're going to call your database __grafana-stats__